the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern-advanced/remember-last-searches.md

     .slice(0, -1);
 ~~~~~~~

 The reduce function starts with an empty array as its `result`.
-The first iteration concats the `searchTerm` we extracted from the first `url` into the `result`.
+The first iteration concatenates the `searchTerm` we extracted from the first `url` into the `result`.
 Every extracted `searchTerm` is compared to the one before it.
-If the previous search term is different from the current, concat the `searchTerm` to the result.
+If the previous search term is different from the current, concatenate the `searchTerm` to the result.
 If the search terms are identical, return the result without adding anything.

-Lastly, the SearchForm's input field should be set with the new `searchTerm` if one of the last search buttons is clicked.
+The SearchForm component's input field should be set with the new `searchTerm` if one of the last search buttons is clicked.
 We can solve this using the state updater function for the specific value used in the SearchForm component.

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...

-  const handleLastSearch = searchTerm => {
+  const handleLastSearch = (searchTerm) => {
 # leanpub-start-insert
     setSearchTerm(searchTerm);
 # leanpub-end-insert